 - Cook wild rice according to package directions.
 We suggest cooking it in vegetable broth for more flavor, but it’s up to you.

 - In a food processor or using a rolling pin, crush Simple Mills crackers.
-Add to a bowl with chopped parsley, 3 tbsp of shredded parmesan, Italian seasoning, salt, and pepper.
+Add to a bowl with chopped parsley, 3 tablespoon of shredded parmesan, Italian seasoning, salt, and pepper.
 Stir well.
-Add 1 tbsp of olive oil, stir, and taste.
+Add 1 tablespoon of olive oil, stir, and taste.
 Adjust salt and pepper if necessary.

-- Brush baking sheet or baking dish with 1/2 tbsp of olive oil.
+- Brush baking sheet or baking dish with ½ tablespoon of olive oil.
 Lightly brush each mushroom cap with olive oil, and fill with rice and breadcrumb mixture.
-Top each with remaining 2 tbsp of cracker crumbs and 2 tbsp of parmesan and lightly drizzle rest of olive oil over the top of each mushroom.
+Top each with remaining 2 tablespoon of cracker crumbs and 2 tablespoon of parmesan and lightly drizzle rest of olive oil over the top of each mushroom.
 Bake for 25 minutes.
 Serve hot.